 The study also showed that some organisations call in temporary workers while others simply accept that the work won’t get done.
 The majority of organisations, however, rely on existing staff or supervisors to provide coverage, which can result in unplanned overtime costs.

 Top-performing organisations are integrating absence management software to relieve the financial and emotional burden of handling short- and long-term employee absences.
-WFS Australia has identified these four key reasons to automate absence management:
+WorkForce Software has identified these four key reasons to automate absence management:

 - Reduced manual processes